1

 7. Prioritize Team Education and Training

 Prioritize ongoing education and training for your development teams on secure coding techniques, social engineering attacks, and security best practices.
 Provide regular security awareness sessions, workshops, and certifications to build a strong security culture within the organization.
+Our 2024 State of Software Quality report found that many teams are already doing this, with 46% stating that they provide ongoing security training for developers.

 Improve Your Software Supply Chain Security With Codacy